mrutkows/ow-kn-demo/action-basics.md

 ### Blocking Invocations

 A blocking invocation request will _wait_ for the activation result to be available.

-The wait period is the lesser of 60 seconds or the action's configured [time limit](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md#per-action-timeout-ms-default-60s).

 1. Invoke the `hello` action using the command-line as a blocking activation.